 Paying off your debt aggressively is the most integral part of your financial plan.
 You’re already in a very tough situation, so it’s critical that you attack your debt as fast as possible and get out of it quickly.
 Here are some tips to help you pay off debt faster:

 - Pay off the highest interest rate first.
 The longer you stay in debt, the more money goes toward interest payments instead of principal reduction.
 Focus on paying down the loans with higher interest rates first (like credit cards) because they cost more to carry around than lower-interest loans such as student loans or mortgages.
+Here is how you can pay credit card debt faster.

 - Start with one card at a time until it’s paid off before moving on to another one.
 This way, all of your available money goes toward paying down debts instead of adding more onto them by using multiple cards simultaneously — which can be tempting when things get tight financially!